sindresorhus/serialize-error/readme.md

 ### Error constructors

-When a serialized error with a known `name` is encountered, it will be deserialized using the corresponding error constructor, while enknown error names will be deserialized as regular errors:
+When a serialized error with a known `name` is encountered, it will be deserialized using the corresponding error constructor, while unknown error names will be deserialized as regular errors:

 ```js
 import {deserializeError} from 'serialize-error';